masterrr/blog/about.md

 __Activities and more__

-I do invest, hit me up if you have a great digital technology company.
+I invest, hit me up if you have a great digital technology company.

-I hold a sports & medicine degree, I help build products in medtech.
+Holding a sports & medicine degree, I help build products in medtech.

-I advise small tech companies & startups, usually if they have an engineering problem.
+I advise small tech companies & startups, mainly on engineering problems.

-I run workshops on software engineering and building teams, sharing my knowledge from years at Facebook and startups.

 As a hobby, I play music instruments including piano and accordeon.